No. II Squadron RAF Regiment: 1990s to date

 In January 1992 the Squadron moved to the Airport Camp in Belize providing the capability of holding it until the arrival of reinforcements.
 The exercise saw the Squadron move from the UK into Airport Camp and then immediately deploy into the surrounding scrubland and jungle.
 The Squadron later moved onto Exercise MAYAN SWORD, an exercise to test the resident defence battalion.

 Upon its return to the UK, the Squadron was faced with the prospect of a move back to the RAF Regiment Depot at RAF Catterick.
 With the move to RAF Catterick came a change in role and in August, the Squadron officially converted to a Field Squadron relying once more upon the Land Rover for mobility and the 81 mm mortar for Squadron firepower.

 In 1998, the Squadron was deployed to Kuwait on Operation Bolton to provide protection to Ali Al Salem Air Base and the air assets within, which were overseeing the no fly zones along the Kuwait/Iraq border.
 In 1999, the Squadron deployed to Kosovo providing security in depth around Pristina Airport.

 In June 2000, an element of the squadron deployed to Sierra Leone to secure a helicopter detachment.
 In January 2001, the squadron participated in a demonstration jump exercise as part of Operation Silkman.
 Personnel took off from Ascension Island and parachuted onto a DZ near the airport, in order to demonstrate the UK's ability to rapidly reinforce Sierra Leone if necessary, in front of an audience invited by the International Military Assistance Training Team (IMATT).

 Later in 2001, II Squadron were back at Ali Al Salem as the Resident Field Squadron.
 From October 2006 to April 2007, it returned as the Resident Field Squadron at Kandahar Air Base, in Afghanistan.

 In common with the other squadrons of the RAF Regiment, II Squadron has deployed on both Operation Telic (in Iraq) and Operation Herrick (in Afghanistan).
 They have taken a number of casualties, including SAC Luke Southgate (KIA Kandahar, Operation Herrick) and SAC Ryan Tomlin (KIA Bealleawood, Operation Herrick).

 In 2011, the II Squadron was twinned with the French Air Force Commando parachutiste de l'air 20.

-In September 2018, the Squadron permanently moved to RAF Brize Norton from its previous home of RAF Honnington and received a new Squadron standard, the move took the squadron over a year to complete.
+In September 2018, the Squadron permanently moved to RAF Brize Norton from its previous home of RAF Honington and received a new Squadron standard, the move took the squadron over a year to complete.